serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 To empower the developer with a great development experience, the Serverless Framework brings it all together in a very simple and intuitive interface: the `serverless run` command.

-The `serverless run` command, detects and installs or spins up the latest version of the Event Gateway and the Emulator.
+The `serverless run` command detects and installs or spins up the latest version of the Event Gateway and the Emulator.
 It provides a unified visual interface for the event-driven workflow for the application as they happen.
 It provides an intuitive and decoupled interface for the services of an application to communicate with.

 In the sections that follow, we will use the example application to demonstrate these killer features.